yomi4ka/my_blog/index.md

 layout: default
 ---

-# Security Engineer Blog
+# Cyber Bimbo's Blog

 ## About Me
   I am a security engineer passionate about cybersecurity, penetration testing, and system hardening.
 This blog serves as a platform to share insights, tutorials, and the latest trends in cybersecurity.

 ## Blog Posts